-Overall ranking: Came 3rd out of 124 in the Complete University Guide.
+Overall ranking: Came 3rd out of 126 in the Complete University Guide for 2016.

 History: LSE was founded in 1895 by four Fabians: Beatrice and Sidney Webb, Graham Wallas and George Bernard Shaw, for 'the betterment of society' through the study of poverty and inequality.
 In 1902 the school moved formally to its present site, and in May 1920 King George V laid the foundation stone of the Old Building.

 Address: Located smack bang in the heart of London, between the Strand and the beginning of Fleet Street.